EXPLAINER: What does a US ban on Russian oil accomplish?

 HOW COULD A RUSSIAN OIL BAN AFFECT PRICES?

+The news of the looming U.S. oil ban sent gasoline prices to their highest level ever recorded, with a gallon of regular selling for an average of $4.17 Tuesday.

 A month ago, oil was selling for about $90 a barrel.
-Now, prices are surging past $120 a barrel as buyers shun Russian crude, with many refiners fearing that sanctions could be imposed in the future.
-They worry about being left with oil they couldn’t resell as gasoline if sanctions were imposed in the near future.
+Now, prices are surging around $130 a barrel as buyers shun Russian crude.
+Refiners had already feared being left with oil they couldn’t resell if sanctions were imposed.

 Shell said Tuesday that it would stop buying Russian oil and natural gas and shut down its service stations, aviation fuels and other operations there, days after Ukraine’s foreign minister criticized the energy giant for continuing to buy Russian oil.